 When you need to apply

-- adding to, or extending a flat or maisonette, including those converted from houses
+- add to or extend a flat or maisonette, including those converted from houses

-- dividing off part of your house for use as a separate home (for example, a self-contained flat or bed-sit)
+- divide part of your house for use as a separate home (for example, a self-contained flat or bed-sit)

-- using a building or caravan in your garden as a separate residence for someone else
+- use a building or caravan in your garden as a separate residence for someone else

-- building a separate house in your garden
+- build a separate house in your garden

-- building something which goes against the terms of the original planning permission for your house (for example, a planning condition may have been imposed to stop you putting up a fence in the front garden because the house is on an ''open plan'' estate)
+- build something which isn't allowed under the original planning permission for your house (for example, a planning condition imposed to stop you building a fence in the front garden because the house is in an ''open plan'' estate)

 When you don't need to apply

 You can make certain minor changes to your home without planning permission.
 You have 'permitted development rights' to fit an alarm or build walls and fences below a certain height.